shtormish/RevCalc/readme.md

   - Color-coded milestone markers directly on the chart.
 - **Real-time Updates**: All calculations update instantly
 - **Comprehensive Tooltips**: Detailed explanations for all parameters
+- **Header Controls**:
+  - **Theme Toggle**: Switch between light and dark modes for comfortable viewing.
+Your preference is saved for your next visit.
+  - **Reset Form**: Instantly clear all inputs and return to the default values.
+  - **Share Scenario**: Generate a unique URL with all current parameters to share your calculation with others.
+  - **Language Toggle**: Switch between English and Russian.
+- **Persistent State**: Your last entered values are automatically saved in your browser, so you can continue where you left off.

 ## 🚀 Quick Start